Welcome to the Willamette Valley NORML Voter Registration page. Click here to go Home

 Just as with any other new activity, voting for the first time comes with questions and maybe even a little anxiety.
 The following information should help answer any questions you may have, ease the voting process, and empower you to become an active citizen.

-If you have any questions please call our toll-free voter information line at 1-866-ORE-VOTE (1-866-673-8683).
+If you have any questions please call the toll-free voter information line at 1-866-ORE-VOTE (1-866-673-8683).
 The voter information line is available Monday through Friday, 8 am to 5 pm, se habla Espanol.
 TTY services for the hearing impaired are available at 1-866-350-0596.
 Additional voting resources are also available online at the Elections Division website; visit: www.sos.state.or.us/elections/elechp.htm.

 Read the Voting in Oregon Guide www.uhavavote.org/votingguide/index.html. get to the link and others by visiting: www.oregonvotes.org/elec101.htm